influxdata/docs-v2/content/v2.0/reference/internals/storage-engine.md

 To keep queries fast as we have more data, we use a **Time Series Index**.

 TSI stores series keys grouped by measurement, tag, and field.
-In data with high cardinality (a large quantity of series), it becomes slower to search through all series keys.
+In data with high cardinality (a large quantity of series), queries become slower.
 The TSI stores series keys grouped by measurement, tag, and field.
 TSI answers two questions well: